-Gasoline vapors can explode resulting in injury or death.
+Explosion and fire hazard from gasoline vapors can cause death or serious injury from failure to check for fumes in the engine compartment or operating the blower.
 Before engine start-up, check engine compartment for gasoline vapors, then operate blower for at least four minutes.
 Operate blower whenever below planing speed.